alexblakes/regional_nonsense_constraint/documentation/write_up.md

 <div class="alert alert-block alert-info">
     I still need to apply FDR correction, and decide on appropriate significance cutoffs.
     Should I apply the O/E cutoff prior to FDR correction?
+    I have not applied the O/E cutoff just yet.
 </div>

 ### Other statistics
-The correlation between transcript Z score and LOEUF was calculated as the Spearman's rank correlation coefficient.
+The correlation between transcript Z score and LOEUF was calculated as the Spearman's rank correlation coefficient ([Figure S2](#z_vs_loeuf)).

 ### Constrained transcripts in ClinVar
 <div class="alert alert-block alert-info">